Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-pkt_switch.rst

 The DSPLib contains a Packet Switch Graph.

-Packet Switch Graph class wraps a DSP IP and adds packet switching streaming interface to the design.
+Packet Switch Graph class wraps a DSP IP and adds a packet-switching streaming interface to the design.

 .. _PKT_SWITCH_ENTRY:

 Entry Point
 ===========

-Packet Switch Graph have been placed in a distinct namespace scope: ``xf::dsp::aie``.
+Packet Switch Graph has been placed in a distinct namespace scope: ``xf::dsp::aie``.

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::